Edit Content

 President

 Pie received Phase One Brainspotting training in 2006 and Phase Two and the five day Intensive in 2007.
 She has been assisting Dr. David Grand, the founder of Brainspotting, in all levels of his trainings since 2008.
-Dr. Frey is the Senior US and Canadian Trainer for Phase One and Phase Two Brainspotting trainings, and has been facilitating Brainspotting trainings since 2009.
+Dr. Frey is the Senior US Trainer for Phase One and Phase Two Brainspotting trainings, and has been facilitating Brainspotting trainings since 2009.
 She is the President and founder of the Rocky Mountain Brainspotting Institute, a non-profit organization that promotes Brainspotting (BSP) and developing scholarship programs for those who want BSP Therapy and can’t afford it.
-Dr. Frey is trained in EMDR I and II, Sand Tray Therapy, Play Therapy and Clinical Hypnosis.
-Dr. Frey started a private practice in Boulder, Colorado in 1982 and does group and individual consultations. https://piefrey.com
+Dr. Frey is trained in EMDR I and II, Sand Tray Therapy, Play Therapy, Clinical Hypnosis, Cognitive Behavioral Therapy, and Thought Field Therapy.
+Dr. Frey started a private practice in Boulder, Colorado in 1982 and does group and individual consultations.
+In Pie’s first career, she taught math, special education, and regular education in the Boulder Valley School District.

 Serene René Calkins, P.T.